Recently Air Canada announced their pledge to help alleviate food insecurity through their support network: Air Canada Foundation.

 Food poverty is pervasive in disparate areas of the world with around 821 million people short of food to live a healthy life.
 Given how crucial it is for food to be used resourcefully, airlines around the world have tried to alleviate this issue by contributing their unused foods.

-For example, Air Canada and Air Canada Centre donate approximately 15,000 unused foods to the food rescue organisation Second Harvest on an annual basis.
+For example, according to NRDC’s article Game Changer, Air Canada and Air Canada Centre donate approximately 15,000 unused foods to the food rescue organisation Second Harvest on an annual basis.
 And in March last year, Air Canada and Air Canada Foundations worked alongside Second Harvest’s FoodRescue.ca to redistribute meals fresh from in-flight kitchens as flights were being suspended leaving food to go to waste.
 Over 2,330 kg of fresh food from seven cities were redistributed across Canada – including fresh vegetables, salads, sandwich wraps, muffins, milk etcetera.

 Air Canada were not the only ones to redistribute food.
-In a bid to reduce landfill wastage whilst supporting people in need, Qatar’s aircraft catering company (QACC) partnered with local charity Hifz Al Naema to redistribute up to 300kg of food and beverage a day, including whole fruits, cereals, soft drinks, yoghurt, and chocolates.
+In a bid to reduce landfill wastage whilst supporting people in need, Qatar’s aircraft catering company (QACC) partnered with local charity Hifz Al Naema to redistribute up to 300kg of food and beverage a day.
 Cathay Pacific too have been donating uneaten meals and unused beverages to local NGOs with the airline stating that ‘‘[u]nfortunately aeroplane food waste is unavoidable.’’

 But as calculated by Qatar and Cathay Pacific, meals that have been unsealed and uneaten go straight to landfill or incineration.
 International Air Transport Association (IATA) reported that 20% of the 6.1 million tonnes of cabin waste generated by airlines in 2018 comprised untouched food and drink.
 IATA’s Waste Handbook encourages people to pre-order their meals to reduce the amount of food that may need redistributing or worst destroying; or airlines could follow Japan Airlines by offering a ‘Meal Skip Option’, providing that this is an appropriate option, and a back-up plan is provided if the passenger needs food or drink.Surplus amounts of food generated by airlines have benefitted NGOs which support people in need of food such as OzHarvest Brisbane, in turn helping countries tackle food scarcity and malnourishment.
 But to solve this ongoing problem of food waste by airlines, it would be best to limit passengers to what they have ordered, and as we have seen with Air Canada and its Foundation, food could be set aside or made specifically for charities so that food is used more resourcefully.